 Christmas is all about spending time with family and friends and creating wonderful memories that will last a lifetime.
 Children love Christmas but keeping them engaged in the house all day can be a bit challenging.
-Don’t worry because with Christmas crafts, they can have a constant source of entertainment!
+Don’t worry because with these easy Christmas crafts for kids, they can have a constant source of entertainment!

-So, we’re here with the best way to keep kids engaged – Christmas crafts! !
-Let’s look at the top 20 crafts that you can enjoy making with your kids.
+So, we’re here with the best way to keep kids engaged – Christmas crafts!
+Let’s look at 20 simple Christmas crafts for kids that you can enjoy making with them.

 You can carry this bag anywhere you want.

-With the cute reindeer ornament that doubles as a sweet childhood remembrance, you can freeze your kids’ tiny fingerprints forever in time!
+With the cute reindeer ornament that doubles as a sweet childhood remembrance, you can freeze your kids’ tiny fingerprints forever!
 These would be wonderful homemade Christmas gifts for grandparents.

 This family tree version is a wonderful way to incorporate the entire family.